Potatoes from tomatoes? Popular starchy vegetable derived from ancient interbreeding, researchers say

 While tomatoes don't have tubers, the ancient tomato did provide a crucial gene that, when mixed with the genetics of Etuberosum, told the modern potato to form tubers, according to the researchers.
 The SP6A gene from the tomato parent tells the potato plant to make tubers, while the IT1 gene from Etuberosum assists in controlling the growth of the underground stems that form tubers.
 Both pieces were needed to create the potato that's known and loved today.

-"Our findings show how a hybridization event between species can spark the evolution of new traits, allowing even more species to emerge," corresponding author Sanwen Huang of the Chinese Academy of Agricultural Sciences, China said in a news release.
+"Our findings show how a hybridization event between species can spark the evolution of new traits, allowing even more species to emerge," Huang said.

 The research team analyzed 450 genomes from cultivated potatoes and 56 of the wild potato species during the study.

-"Wild potatoes are very difficult to sample, so this dataset represents the most comprehensive collection of wild potato genomic data ever analyzed," said the paper's first author Zhiyang Zhang of the Agricultural Genomics Institute at Shenzhen, Chinese Academy of Agricultural Sciences.
+"Wild potatoes are very difficult to sample, so this dataset represents the most comprehensive collection of wild potato genomic data ever analyzed," said the paper's first author, Zhiyang Zhang of the Agricultural Genomics Institute at Shenzhen.

 "The word 'tomato' started out as 'tomate' and came from the Nahuatl word 'tomatl.'
 Since the potato had been introduced to the English some decades earlier, the word evolved to mimic the form of 'potato' — hence the spelling 'tomato,'" the dictionary notes.